 Inspires: Discussion about all of the above

-Other shows tweens and teens love that you probably won’t be able to watch:
+Other shows tweens and teens love (but you probably won’t):

 Life with Boys – so formulaic it’s practically algebra.

 Project MC² – the ‘smartest girls in the school’ are simply annoying cliches who happen to be good at STEM.

 Richie Rich – so cheesy, so generic, so shiny…

 Nailed It! – Nicole Beyers just isn’t my cup of tea.
 Lots of shrieking, lots of mocking, lots of whhhhhy… but teens will probably think this show is hilarious.